JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-new-project.md

     ```

 Now you can use `kotlinx-datetime` APIs in your common code.
-If you added the web target, make sure to configure it as described in the [section below](#add-kotlinx-datetime-dependency-for-a-web-app)
+For the web target, you need to work around the limitations of timezone support in JavaScript and Wasm/JS
-to work around the limitations of timezone support in JavaScript and Wasm/JS.
+as described in the [section below](#add-kotlinx-datetime-dependency-for-a-web-app).

 > For more general information on how to manage multiplatform dependencies,
 > see [](multiplatform-add-dependencies.md).
 >
 {style="tip"}

-### Add `kotlinx-datetime` dependency for a web app {collapsible="true"}
+### Add `kotlinx-datetime` dependency for a web app

-For the web target, timezone support also requires the `js-joda` npm package.
+For the web target, timezone support also requires the [`js-joda`](https://js-joda.github.io/js-joda/) npm package:

 1. Add a reference to the package in the `webApp/build.gradle.kts` file: